overcuriousity/uws/README.md

 ## Features

 - Downloads entire website or specific pages up to a defined depth.
-- Converts HTML content to plain text.
+- Converts HTML content to plain text using `html2text`.
 - Excludes image files (jpg, jpeg, png, gif) during the download process.
 - By default, consolidates all text content into a single file.
+- Optional: Splits the output into multiple files based on a specified file size limit.

 ## Prerequisites

 Before you run this script, ensure you have the following installed:
-- wget: For downloading web pages.
+- `wget`: For downloading web pages.
-- lynx: For converting HTML to plain text.
+- `html2text`: For converting HTML to plain text.

-For Manjaro/Arch-based systems, install them using: sudo pacman -S wget lynx html2text
+For Manjaro/Arch-based systems, install them using: sudo pacman -S wget html2text

-For Debian-based systems (like Ubuntu), use: sudo apt-get install wget lynx html2text
+For Debian-based systems (like Ubuntu), use: sudo apt-get install wget html2text

 ## Usage